Webpack Chunk Generation Lifecycle Explained

 run: |

-Measurable Tradeoffs Strict bundle size budgets increase CI build times by 10-20% but prevent regression.
+Measurable trade-offs Strict bundle size budgets increase CI build times by 10–20% but prevent regression.
 Over-optimizing for Lighthouse scores can degrade long-term caching efficiency.
-Targeting <10% duplicate code across chunks yields optimal cache hit rates.
+Targeting less than 10% duplicate code across chunks yields optimal cache hit rates.